-• Research staff are encouraged to discuss their training and development needs at their annual appraisal.
+- least once a year and that you need to record all of your development activities on your progress monitoring reports. - · Research staff are encouraged to discuss their training and development needs at their annual appraisal.

 4. What happens if I can't attend a course?